inanepain/book-dumperjs/dumpers/dumper-instances/README.md

 ### Single Dumper

-A stand alone dumper created using the **`new`** keyword that is uneffected by scope and Global changes to LogLevels.
+A stand alone dumper created using the **`new`** keyword that is unaffected by scope and Global changes to LogLevels.

 {% content-ref url="single-dumper.md" %}
 [single-dumper.md](single-dumper.md)